-South America ¡Viva! you can walk among troops of capybaras, the largest rodents in the world, while over in Lemur Woods you can hang out with two species of lemur.
+Footpaths lead around a variety of walk-through areas, where many of the animals are free to wander around, often venturing up close to visitors before shying away.
+In South America ¡Viva! you can walk among troops of capybaras, the largest rodents in the world, while over in Lemur Woods you can hang out with two species of lemur.
 Some areas, such as the Wallaby Walkabout, allow you to pet the animals.
 Some of the more predatory creatures, including the Amur tigers and Amur leopards, can be viewed from raised accessible walkways or through ground-level glass panels.
-The park is also home to anteaters, lions and eight polar bears, including Flocke and her adorable triplets, Indiana, Yuma, and Tala.
+The park is also home to anteaters, lions and eight polar bears (intriguingly the largest polar bear centre outside Canada), including Flocke and her adorable triplets, Indiana, Yuma, and Tala.

 Children will enjoy the three outdoor play areas - Jungle Jamboree, Tiny Tots Safari Trail and Bobcat Run - plus the huge, indoor Monkey Playhouse, with its viewing area into the baboon reserve, though these have no special disabled provision.

 Access to the Yorkshire Wildlife Park is good, with plenty of disabled parking spaces and a ramp down to the courtyard, where trails lead to the wildlife areas.
 All the trails and walkways are wheelchair accessible; most paths are fairly level, with a hard surface of compacted gravel, though there are a few gravelly or uneven parts where wheelchair users may need some assistance.
-Ten manual wheelchairs are available to borrow (but must be booked ahead) and there are three fully accessible toilets; the one in the café also has a hoist.
-Assistance dogs are welcome at the park, but can't be taken into the animal contact areas.
+Manual wheelchairs are available to borrow (but must be booked ahead), as well as mobility scooters, though there is a £20 charge for these.
+There are three fully accessible toilets, as well as a Changing Places facility in the Yorkshire Hive courtyard.
+Assistance dogs are welcome at the park, but can't be taken into the animal walkthrough areas.
 Visitors on the autism spectrum can pre-book for fast-track entry, while those who struggle to queue can head to the quieter Information Station for assistance; queues are usually less busy from 2pm onwards.